ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/api-routes.md

 }
 ```

-> See our complete tutorial, [Full-Stack Web Components](/guides/tutorials/full-stack-web-components/), for a more complete example.
+> To learn more about this pattern, checkout our [Full-Stack Web Components tutorial](/guides/tutorials/full-stack-web-components/) for a more complete example.

-## Isolation
+## Isolation Mode

-To execute an API route in its own isolated request context when running `greenwood serve`, you can export an `isolation` option from your page, set to `true`.
+To execute an API route in its own isolated request context when running `greenwood serve`, you can export an **isolation** option from your page, set to `true`.

 ```js
 export const isolation = true;